 Q18.
 On Jan.
-13, 2017, the Treasury announced the successful completion of a covered agreement with the European Union (the "Covered Agreement").
+13, 2017, the Treasury announced the successful completion of a covered agreement with the European Union (the "Covered Agreement") and on September 22, 2017, the Covered Agreement was signed by both parties.
 Which provisions of the Covered Agreement would have an impact on U.S.-based reinsurers and cedents?